Introduction

 Note: Calling the algorithm

-"Babylonian Style" is an
+"Babylonian Style" is a

 homage to In-N-Out Burger's secret menu.